-Modified Gross Lease is a type of lease where the commercial tenant takes the responsibility of a few operating costs such as utilities, interior maintenance by either the estimated expenses or actuals of the expenses.
+Modified Gross Lease is a type of lease where the commercial tenant takes responsibility for a few operating costs such as utilities and interior maintenance by either the estimated expenses or actuals of the expenses.
 Commercial real estate leases can be of two types: gross lease or net lease.
 They primarily detail the responsibilities of the agreeing parties in matters relating to maintenance and upkeep expenses and other costs associated with the property under contract.

 A gross lease is also known as a full-service lease.
-Here, the landlord takes up the entire responsibility of payment of all associated expenses of the building or the property.
-These expenses usually include the insurance, property and local taxes, common area maintenance (CAM).
+Here, the landlord takes up the entire responsibility of paying all associated expenses of the building or the property.
+These expenses usually include insurance, property and local taxes, and common area maintenance (CAM).
 It is in addition to all external repairs and maintenance.

 A net lease is at the opposite end of the spectrum from a gross lease.
 Here, the tenant/lessee bears all or some of the expenses of the building or property.
-In a triple net lease (NNN lease), the tenant pays all the costs mentioned above.
+In a triple net lease (NNN lease), the tenant pays all the above costs.

-Net leases usually preferred where a single-tenant occupies a premise, like a retail store or a restaurant chain.
+Net leases are usually preferred where a single-tenant occupies a premise, like a retail store or a restaurant chain.

 Modified Gross Lease